Site logo

 Variations

-While the classic Buckskin colour is well-known, there can be variations in shade from a very light, almost cream colour to deep, rich gold.
+While the classic Buckskin colour is well-known, shades vary from a very light, almost cream colour to deep, rich gold.
 The shade can depend on factors like diet, season, and genetics.

 Despite these variations, the distinct contrast between the body color and the darker points (mane, tail, and lower legs) remains a hallmark of the Buckskin.